-The Asnuntuck Community College faculty are committed to their disciplines, and committed to the community college student.
+The Asnuntuck Community College faculty are committed to their disciplines and committed to the community college student.
 Our faculty hold advanced degrees in their disciplines, and many are actively involved in publishing, community projects, research and consulting work for the betterment of the community at large.
-The faculty are organized under a four Academic Department structure: Art, Business & Careers; Liberal Arts; Natural, Social & Behavior Sciences and Advanced Manufacturing Technology.
-These Academic Departments are chaired by Michael Demers, Teresa Foley, Michelle Coach and Mary Bidwell, respectively.
+The faculty are organized under a three-tier Academic Department structure.
 The chart below represents the full-time faculty assigned to each Academic Department: